 Another fact that is far less known: there are 400,000 firearms stolen from individual owners every single year.
 Firearms theft is one of the top sources of guns used in crime in the United States.

-The good news is we can do something about it.
+The good news is we can do something about firearm theft.
 Every single one of us has the power to prevent crime and save lives by protecting our firearms from theft and empowering others to do the same.
 That’s why my organization worked with partners across the firearms community to create the Firearms Security Alliance and the #ProtectWhatProtectsYou campaign.
 Our goal is to end firearms theft and the crimes committed with stolen firearms.

 First, let me share more about why it’s so important that we solve this problem.
 We know that roughly 400,000 firearms are stolen every year – what is happening to those guns?